WT Smart Facts

 - In 2007, WT was one of only three schools nationwide to receive a $2 million grant and be named a Malone Scholars School in recognition of our work with gifted and talented students.

-- WT is the first of only two schools nationwide to have received both the Edward E. Ford Foundation Leadership Grant and the Malone Scholars School recognition..
+- WT is the first of only five schools nationwide to have received both the Edward E. Ford Foundation Leadership Grant and the Malone Scholars School recognition.